 Kahtoola MICROspikes Traction System

-We hope these tips and recommendations for winter hiking clothes help you plan and prepare for an awesome cold-weather hiking adventure!
+I hope these tips and recommendations for winter hiking clothes help you plan and prepare for an awesome cold-weather hiking adventure!
 Got questions?
 Leave them below in the comments.